 Also, if you’re in San Diego in April, don’t miss out on the Chicano Park Day that happens every year.
 It’s an event that shows off the best parts of San Diego culture.

 One of my favorite free things to do in San Diego is watching the sunrise from the Mount Soledad Lookout.
 I have a lot of fond memories of going here for sunrise during my college years, and it’s still a place I come back to time and again.

 Considered by some to be the best San Diego view point, Mount Soledad looks out over La Jolla and honors American veterans and fallen soldiers.
-It can be hard to find up the winding hills of La Jolla, but once you do the view is more than worth it.
+The road to get there can be hard to find in the winding hills of La Jolla, but once you see the view it’s more than worth it.

 It can also be beautiful to go up there at night to witness the twinkling lights of La Jolla and hear the ocean down below.

 One of the more unique things to do in San Diego that is completely free is going to see an organ performance at Spreckels Organ Pavilion.

 Spreckels Pavilion is also located at Balboa Park (I’m sure you’ve noticed that about half of this list is!), and hosts free organ concerts every single Sunday at 2pm.